ahmed-moubtahij/k-means/README.md

 - Parallelizing.

 ## Thanks
-My thanks go to a few competent minds from the #includecpp Discord who helped me in understanding the C++ ins and outs to write this code: sarah, Léo, marcorubini, oktal and Lesley Lai.
+My thanks go to a few competent minds from the #includecpp Discord who helped me in understanding the C++ ins and outs to write this code: sarah, Léo, marcorubini, oktal, Lesley Lai and ninjawedding.